The story of Diet Doctor

 Diet Doctor begins

 While Sweden is an interesting place, people everywhere matter equally.
 And there are low-carb experts all over the world.
-Dr. Eenfeldt had been learning from them for a long time, and going to conferences and meeting many of them since 2010 – people like Gary Taubes, Dr. Eric Westman, Professor Steve Phinney, Jimmy Moore, Dr. Jay Wortman and others.
+Dr. Eenfeldt had been learning from them for a long time, and going to conferences and meeting many of them since 2010 – people like Gary Taubes, Dr. Eric Westman, Professor Steve Phinney, Dr. Jay Wortman and others.

 However, while there were lots of books and conferences, there was no really good, simple to understand, complete guide to low carb online.
 Nor a premier site for low-carb news or community.
 This needed to change for the sake of millions of people in need of it… and it was about to change.